 - American Academy of Arts and Sciences

 Exceptions may be made on a case-by-case basis for other particularly prestigious honors and fellowships in the arts, humanities, and humanistic social sciences.
 Inquiries should be directed to firstname.lastname@example.org.

 Materials to be included in the proposal include the following:

 - The review committee will work with grant awardees to identify an advisor with the appropriate expertise, reputation, and ability to develop the most competitive proposal possible.

-- By submitting a proposal via the online form or a signed application, applicants indicate their agreement to comply with the terms and conditions of the ASHSS grant writing mentorship program as well as all other applicable USC policies.
+- By submitting a proposal via the online form, applicants indicate their agreement to comply with the terms and conditions of the ASHSS grant writing mentorship program as well as all other applicable USC policies.

 - The applicant’s chair and dean or dean designate will review the application to ensure that the applicant’s school can support the faculty member upon successful receipt of the target grant or fellowship.

-- The dean’s (or dean designate’s) signature or approval email indicates acknowledgement that any overdrafts on the faculty member’s account will be the school’s responsibility.
+- The dean’s (or dean designate’s) approval email indicates acknowledgement that any overdrafts on the faculty member’s account will be the school’s responsibility.